Thursday, May 16, 2024

-According to The Lebor Gabála Érenn anyway, there are other proposed Chronologies for the various Semi-Legendary Kings of Ireland, but I think for this time period at least the LGE is the one I like the most.
+According to The Lebor Gabála Érenn anyway, there are other proposed Chronologies for the various Semi-Legendary Kings of Ireland, but for this time period at least the LGE is the one I like the most.
+Geoffrey Keating and the Annals of The Four Masters are 17th Century scholars being influenced by their agenda's Biblical Chronology.
+The LGE is an 11th Century composition with it's sources including texts that could go back to before 365.

 Eochu Feidlech the father of Medb is said in the LGE to be contemporary with the Dictatorship of Julius Caesar.

 It seems like Fate/’s version of Medb merges her with The Morrigan, but I love it.
 A female character whose power specifically comes from her promiscuity, that’s more rare than you think.
 Your typical Femme Fatale/Vamp gains power from her ability to make men want to have Sex with her but often actually doing it is what causes her downfall.
 Medb’s Noble Phantasm is the Seed she’s absorbed from her many lovers and I think that’s pretty cool.
-She's a Rider because she rides Dick.
+She's a true Rider.

 No comments: